syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> Note: The listed key navigation behaves same as multiple selection.
+N> The listed key navigation behaves same as multiple selection.
 But current cell moves selection, does not move in single selection.
 In extended mode, all selection modes are like single mode other than Shift+UP/Down selects multiple records and move towards its direction.

 You can stop the navigation by cancelling CurrenCellActivating event.
 The following code example describes that.